-A: Well, it's a political element in a lot of his work, but I don't know if you'd specifically call them political cartoons.
+A: Well, there's a political element in a lot of his work, but I don't know if you'd specifically call them political cartoons.

-Right.
-Where are we going from here?
+Right, where are we going from here?
 Somebody offering to donate a book of engravings.
 I think you probably need to contact Judy about that.
 Somebody's found one of my books.
-Oh, dear.
-That's embarrassing.
+Oh dear, that's embarrassing.
 Right.
 Oh yes, that's true.

-Q: Hogarth also raised money by selling subscriptions.
-Although in fact it apparently it didn't work.
+Hogarth also raised money by selling subscriptions, although, in fact, it apparently it didn't work.
 Which was the series he tried to sell that way?

-A: I think it was "Marriage A-la-Mode" and it wasn't a great success.

-Q: What kind of a family of his own did Hogarth have?

-A: I don't really know, actually.
-I don't know if I can tell you much about his family.
-Like he certainly had an awful family life as a child.
+I think it was "Marriage A-Ia-Mode," and it wasn't a great success.
+What kind of a family of his own did Hogarth have?
+I don't really know actually.
+I don't know if I can tell you much about his family life.
+He certainly had an awful family life as a child.
 That was pretty grim.

-Yes, there was that idea that...
-Well, I don't know if Coram got Hogarth to paint portraits apart from commissioning his own portrait, of course.
-But 'cause the other Hogarths that were in The Foundling Hospital are not portraits.
+Yes, there was that idea.
+Well, I don't know if Coram got Hogarth to paint portraits, apart from commissioning his own portrait, of course.
+'Cause the other Hogarths that were in the Foundling Hospital are not portraits.
 They're modern moral subjects.

-Q: Is the preoccupation with sex common at this time?

-A: When is it not, I would say.
-But at the 18th century, yes, it is certainly much more.
+Is the preoccupation with sex common at this time?
+When is it not, I would say.
+But the 18th century, yes, is certainly much more.
 I think there's always a preoccupation with sex.
 It depends how open people are about it.
-The 18th century was, on the whole, much more open about it than the 19th century.
-The two homosexual men, it's the "Hervey Conversation Piece."
-It was the heir to, now the Hervey family is the Earl of Bristol, isn't it?
-And there's one of the men who's dressed as a priest and Hervey apparently had a homosexual relationship and it may be referred to in that painting.
+The 18th century was on the whole much more open about it than the 19th century.
+The two homosexual men, it's the Hervey Conversation Piece.
+It was the heir to, now Hervey family is the Earl of Bristol, isn't it?
+And it was, one of the men who's dressed as a priest and Hervey apparently had a homosexual relationship.
+And it may be referred to in that painting.
 Designed his own frames on occasion.
-Yes.
-Notably for "Paul Before Felix."
-It's Lincoln's Inn, of course, the other place where there are large scale decorative paintings by Hogarth.

-Jimmy asks what your background is.
+Yes, notably for "Paul before Felix."

+It's Lincoln's Inn, of course, the other place where there are large-scale decorative paintings by Hogarth.
+Dare we ask what your background is?
 Date of birth?
-What your background?
-Date of birth.
-Need museums and dates for all pictures.
+What your background, date of birth, need museums and dates for all pictures.
 Well, I'm afraid you're not going to get that from me.
-That would be too out of...
-That would really be endless.
-Jenny Uglow.
-Thank you so much.
+That would be too out of, that would really be endless.
+Jenny Uglow, thank you so much.
 Yes, it's a really good biography.
 I recommend it.
 Thank you.
 I think why I'm probably running out of steam and running out...
-Oh, lots of people have put Jenny Uglow.
-Thank you.
+Oh, lots of people have put Jenny Uglow, thank you.
 Good.
 I think I'm going to stop here because this could go on forever.
-So thank you, everybody.
+So, thank you, everybody.

 - Thank you, Patrick.
+Thank you, Wendy, are you there?

+- Right.

-Thank you.
-Wendy, are you there? - Right, but- - Well thank you so much, Patrick, once again for a fabulous talk and thank you to all our participants and we will see everybody next week. - Yep. - Perfect.
-Thank you so much, everyone.
-Bye-bye. - Bye-bye.
+- [Judy] Well, thank you so much, Patrick, once again, for a fabulous talk, and thank you to all our participants.
+And we will see everybody next week.

+- Yep.

+- [Judy] Perfect, thank you so much, everyone.
+Bye-bye.

+- Bye-bye.